100 Fun Things To Do in Atlanta with Kids Before They Grow Up

 90. Tiny Towne Norcross

 Teach kids (as young as one) to get comfortable behind the wheel at Tiny Towne.
-Learn the rules of the road or you’ll get a violation from a Tiny Town police officer!
+Learn the rules of the road or you’ll get a violation from a Tiny Towne police officer!

 91. Historic Oakland Cemetery

-Older kids and teens will love touring Atlanta's oldest public park and the final resting place of some notable Atlantans, including Bobby Jones, Margaret Mitchell, and Kenny Rogers.
+Older kids and teens will love touring Historic Oakland Cemetery, the final resting place of some notable Atlantans, including Bobby Jones, Margaret Mitchell, and Kenny Rogers.
 There's always cool events here, especially during Halloween.

 92. Pick Apples